Simon Dutton

 Simon Dutton (born 1 January 1958) is a British actor from England, best known for playing the title role of Simon Templar (alias the Saint) in a series of internationally produced television films in 1989.
 In 2007, he joined the cast of British sitcom Not Going Out as recurring character Guy, but was written out at the end of series two.

-Dutton has been married two times, to Betsy Brantley and Tamsin Olivier.
-Both marriages resulted in divorce.
+Dutton has been married twice, firstly to Betsy Brantley and after to Tamsin Olivier.
+Both marriages ended in divorce.